This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 How Long do Potatoes Take to Grow in a Raised Bed

 All varieties of potatoes will take differing amounts of time to grow.
-It is dependant on feed availability, water provided, weather conditions, and the variety of the potato.
+It is dependent on feed availability, water provided, weather conditions, and the variety of the potato.
 But as a general rule, follow the two timescales below.

-- Indeterminate potatoes take approximately 120-140 days to mature enough to harvest potatoes
+- Indeterminate potatoes take approximately 120-140 days to mature enough to harvest potatoes.

-- Determinate potatoes take approximately 70-100 days in which to harvest potatoes
+- Determinate potatoes take approximately 70-100 days in which to harvest potatoes.

 What to do When Potatoes in Your Raised Bed Flower